 5. Northumberland

-While some of the places featured in this article (like Cornwall and the Lake District) are celebrated all around the world for their beauty, others aren’t quite so recognised.
-A prime example of this would be Northumberland, which is home to the least populated national park in the country.
+While some of the places featured in this article (like Cornwall and the Lake District) are widely celebrated for their beauty, others aren’t quite so recognised.
+A prime example of this would be Northumberland, which has the least populated national park in the country.

 Known as ‘England’s last great wilderness’, Northumberland boasts miles of dramatic coastline, vast valleys, and wild moorland.
 So if you’re drawn to peaceful places away from the crowds, it certainly ticks the box.